kanety/stimulus-accordion/README.md

 # stimulus-accordion

-A stimulus controller for simple accordion ui.
+A stimulus controller for simple accordion menu.

 ## Dependencies